codahale/time-id/README.md

 ## How does it work?

-The identifiers are encoded with Radix-64 using an alphabet which is both URL-safe and which preserves lexical ordering.
-Each ID consists of a 32-bit, big-endian timestamp (the number of seconds since 1.4e9 seconds after the Unix epoch), plus 128 bits of random data.
+Each ID consists of a 32-bit, big-endian timestamp (the number of seconds since 1.4e9 seconds after the Unix epoch), plus 128 bits of random data, for a total of 160 bits of information.

-The random data is produced using ChaCha20 in a [fast-key-erasure](https://blog.cr.yp.to/20170723-random.html) construction for performance reasons.
+The random data is produced using ChaCha20 in a [fast-key-erasure](https://blog.cr.yp.to/20170723-random.html) construction, with a per-ID iteration of the ChaCha20 block transform.
+The first 256 bits of the result are used as the key for the next ID; the next 128 bits are used in the ID; the remaining state is discarded.
+This construction is an order of magnitude faster than the fastest `java.util.SecureRandom` implementation, is nonblocking, has a very small memory footprint, operates in constant time, offers forward secrecy, requires no hardware support, and has performance characteristics independent of JVM configuration.

+The timestamp and the random data are encoded with Radix-64 using an alphabet which is both URL-safe and which preserves lexical ordering.
 The result is a 27-character, URL-safe string which can be used in systems which are unaware of its internal structure (e.g., databases, file systems) to store time-ordered data with unique IDs.

 ## Is it fast?